 Not all tutors are created equal.
 Look for:

-– Evidence of relevant experience (teaching credentials, success stories)
+– Evidence of relevant experience (teaching credentials, demonstrable results)

 – Adaptability in teaching methods

-– Good rapport with your child (if the tutor is stiff or distant, learning stalls)
+– Good rapport with your child (if the tutor feels distant or rigid, learning stalls)

 – A willingness to redefine goals if something isn’t working

-Ask for a trial session or feedback loop.
+Ask for a trial session and establish a feedback loop.
 Real accountability matters.

 Complement, Don’t Substitute Classroom Learning

-The best extra tuition builds on what’s happening in class—strengthening and reinforcing—not rewriting from scratch.
-If it veers off into topics unrelated to your child’s curriculum, it may stay enjoyable but feel irrelevant and offer diminishing returns.
+The best extra tuition builds on what’s happening in class—strengthening and reinforcing—not duplicating or diverging entirely.
+If sessions veer into topics unrelated to your child’s curriculum, they may feel enjoyable but offer diminishing academic returns.

 Practical Cost–Benefit Snapshot